 The fact is that we already do test new drugs on people.
 No matter how many tests on animals are undertaken, someone will always be the first human to be tested on.
 Because animal tests are so unreliable, they make those human trials all the more risky.
-The Food and Drug Administration (FDA) has noted that 92 percent of all drugs that are shown to be safe and effective in animal tests fail in human trials because they don’t work or are dangerous.
+The National Institutes of Health (NIH) has noted that 95 percent of all drugs that are shown to be safe and effective in animal tests fail in human trials because they don’t work or are dangerous.
 And of the small percentage of drugs approved for human use, half end up being relabeled because of side effects that were not identified in tests on animals.

 Vioxx, Phenactin, E-Ferol, Oraflex, Zomax, Suprol, Selacryn, and many other drugs have had to be pulled from the market in recent years because of adverse reactions experienced by people taking them.
 Despite rigorous animal tests, prescription drugs kill 100,000 people each year, making them our nation’s fourth-largest killer.

 Fortunately, a wealth of cutting-edge non-animal research methods promises a brighter future for both animal and human health.
 More information about the failure of experiments on animals can be found here.

 “We have to observe the complex interactions of cells, tissues, and organs in living animals.”